 The Greek dark ages left one particular piece of wisdom to posterity: worship the gods.
 The Delphic maxims were a collection of one hundred and forty seven sayings that were attributed to the Seven Sages and paying due attention to the traditional deities was the third maxim.
 “Honor the gods; revere the gods,“ it read as translated by Melissa Gold.
 As it was over two millennia ago, worship of the Olympian gods is not exactly popular anymore.
 So you might be surprised to learn that recently I’ve begun experimenting doing just that.
-Even a few months ago, if someone had told me I’d end 2018 building altars and performing rituals for Venus and Jupiter, I would have laughed out loud in disbelief.
+Even a few months ago, if someone had told me I’d end 2018 building altars and performing rituals for Venus and Jupiter, I would have laughed in disbelief.
 It is the last thing I would’ve expected.
 But here I am, and I’ve got seven weeks of rituals worshipping the ancient deities under my belt.
 I’ll tell you how I got involved, my first experiences with altars and rituals, and my observations as a beginner.

 The entry point to learning ancient ritual was traditional astrology.
 Astrologers are concerned with planets and stars.
 They look to signs and read ephemerides.
 Astrology is aspects, phases, and all the other cool observational related stuff.
 You might not know that astrology has other, out- there, mysterious ish.
 There are texts like the Picatrix that mention all sorts of neat things like talisman creation, stone and planetary correspondence, and necromancy.

 Nowadays, it’s trendy to learn the less practiced aspects of astrology, and ritual is one of those parts that is being popularized.
 Magic is going mainstream.
-The Daily Telegraph recently highlighted the phenomenon the article Witchcraft moves to the mainstream in America as Christianity declines- and has Trump in its sights, reporting that an estimated 1.5 million Americans identified as witches.
+The Daily Telegraph recently highlighted the phenomenon in the article Witchcraft moves to the mainstream in America as Christianity declines- and has Trump in its sights, reporting that an estimated 1.5 million Americans identified as witches.
 Witches and astrologers are not the same thing, but alternative spiritual beliefs seem to be thriving.
 Regardless, founts of astrological wisdom are being popularized and received by larger groups of people.
 The same goes for astrological magic, which is tied to altars and rituals.
 I personally got involved after reading the article entitled Jupiter in Sagittarius— Altar, Prayers, and Offering Ritual by Sphere and Sundry.
 The article opened my eyes to the practice of rituals.
 It mentioned an ”all-too-good-to-pass-up opportunity to establish (or clean and re-energize) Jupiter altars and make offerings….”
 With ancient beliefs like astrology, witchcraft, and magic undergoing a revival of sorts, I had happened upon an article that told about another aspect of astrology.

 I was completely in the dark and new to it, but I gave it a chance.
 While I hadn’t thought about an altar before, I had recently learned about astrological talismans.
 The Young Astrologers, a group I am a member of, had been reading Agrippa’s Three Books of Occult Philosophy.
 The work discussed magic and talismans and other odd things.
 I also learned about the work of Christopher Warnock and saw his YouTube vids.
 Warnock has written books on astrological magic and sells talismans on his website, Renaissance Astrology.
 So, I was less resistant to the idea of practicing a ritual to Jupiter than I might otherwise have been.
 I had been reading about talismans and heard a little bit about rituals that some astrologers practiced.
 I also appreciated the devotional approach that Warnock described, as there was nothing sinister about it.
 After opening my mind to the practice of a ritual from an astrological perspective, I meditated on whether it was right.
 After a few days, my intuition told me it was fine to go ahead with it.
 So, I concluded that I would do a planetary ritual.
 To hedge my bets, I could always stop if I wasn’t happy with any aspect of the process.